taylordotfish/shellbot/README.md

 * Fixed an issue with the ``--path`` option.

-Version 0.2.6:
+Version 0.2.x:

 * Fixed a bug where invalid characters in command output could crash shelldon.

-Version 0.2.x:

 * Fixed an issue with command timeouts that allowed processes to take up too much time.
 * Freezes/crashes no longer occur when running commands with largs amounts of